-We also offer advice and health checks if you find you have sore feet and are looking for some answers and relief.
-Jalmeen can diagnose and treat a number of foot conditions.
-She can also perform checks on the health of the blood vessels and nerves of the foot.
+We also offer advice and health checks if you find you have sore feet and are looking for some answers and relief our team can diagnose and treat a number of foot conditions.
+They can also perform checks on the health of the blood vessels and nerves of the foot.

-To book an appointment for any of the following services or a consultation please click here
+To book an appointment for any of the following services or a consultation please visit Kent Foot & Ankle Clinic direclty by clicking here

 Hard skin is normal skin that has becomed thickened due to pressure.
 This is a normal reaction to proctect skin underneath.
 However, it can cause pain on walking.

 How is it treated?

 Where skin is very thick it is pared with a scalpel blade.
 Thinner skin can be burred using a drill.
 Afterwards cream containing urea is applied to soften the area.
 Relief from pain is immediate.

 A corn develops where there is pressure.
 A small piece of skin is pushed upwards into the skin.
 Hard skin forms over the site and pain can be excruciating.

 The hard skin is pared away and the underlying corn is removed with a scalpel.
 The area is cleaned and a dressing applied to protect the area.
 Corns can reoccur if the source of the pressure is not resolved.
 Properly fitting shoes will often resolve the problem, but some people seem prone to developing corns.